Roger Vangheluwe

-Roger Joseph Vangheluwe (born 7 November 1936) is a Belgian former prelate of the Catholic Church.
+Roger Joseph Vangheluwe (7 November 1936 – 1 July 2026) was a Belgian prelate of the Catholic Church.
 He was Bishop of Bruges from 1985 to 2010, when he resigned after admitting that as a priest and bishop he had sexual relations over 15 years with his nephew, who was a minor when it began.
 He later described similar behavior with a second nephew, also a minor, over the course of a year.
 Pope Francis laicized him in March 2024.
 Belgium's statute of limitations prevented him from being prosecuted.

 Early life and career

 Roger Vangheluwe was born on 7 November 1936 in Roeselare, the youngest of four children in a family of modest means.
-He attended the less prestigious local Catholic school, not the minor seminary as middle class peers did.
+He attended the less prestigious local Catholic school instead of the minor seminary attended by his middle-class peers.

 He earned a licentiate in theology and biblical languages and a diploma in mathematics at KU Leuven.
 He was ordained a priest on 1 February 1963 and then fulfilled assignments in education and parish ministry.
 From 1968 to 1984 he was professor at the Major Seminary in Bruges.
 He was also vicar for the central district of the diocese beginning in 1969 and was secretary of that vicariate from 1977 to 1984.

-He was appointed Bishop of Bruges on 15 December 1984 by Pope John Paul II.
-He was received his episcopal consecration in Bruges on 3 February 1985 from Cardinal Godfried Danneels.
+Vangheluwe was appointed Bishop of Bruges on 15 December 1984 by Pope John Paul II.
+He received his episcopal consecration in Bruges on 3 February 1985 from Cardinal Godfried Danneels.
 He represented the Episcopal Conference of Belgium at KU Leuven and chaired its committee on the diaconate.
 He had a reputation as a popular and friendly bishop, "not a church servant in an ivory tower, but a true friend of the people".
 He advocated for a greater role for women in the church but was traditional on questions of divorce and homosexuality.
 His 25th anniversary in Bruges was marked with a large celebration in February 2010.

 When asked during a university lecture on 19 April 2010 how pedophilia should best be discussed in class, Vangheluwe replied: "I think you need to be well informed about these things.
 In a way, it's not a tougher subject than many others.
 Yes, it's embarrassing, it's scandalous.
 But then again, so are many other things. ...
 Also, there have been some articles that imply that pedophilia is nowhere so little prevalent as in the Church."
 Two days later, on 21 April 2010, the Catholic periodical Kerk en Leven (Church and Life) published the following quotation taken from his answer: "At present we suffer from the scandals that batter the Church: everywhere there are stories of priests abusing children.
 It's horrible to see these things surface, and they hurt us deeply.
 Nevertheless, this shouldn't blind us from the fact that the majority of priests lead exemplary lives and represent a support to many. ...
 They aspire to imitate Jesus."